 2. Wealthy traders realize that making money is more important than being right.
 Money is a way of keeping score.
 If you can detach from money, then you are on the right path.

 4. Before they enter every trade they know where they will exit for either a profit or loss.
 Disagree.
 I have yet to find a strategy that improves the result with a stop-loss.
-I rather use time stops and less size to adjust for losing trades.
-I have never in my testing found any value whatsoever in using targets or stop-loss.
+I instead use time stops and less size to adjust for losing trades.
+I have never, in my testing, found any value whatsoever in using targets or stop-loss.

 5. They approach trade number 5 with the same conviction as the previous four losing trades.
-Yes, agree, the best traders think in probabilities and are detached from money.
+Yes, I agree; the best traders think in probabilities and are detached from money.
 However, most traders can’t trade a strategy with a low win rate.

 6. Wealthy traders use “naked” charts.
 Yes, I use no traditional indicators.
 I only use price action and quantified strategies and systems.
 However, as I noted earlier, I have yet to see a wealthy trader using classical chart analysis.

 7. Wealthy traders are comfortable making decisions with incomplete information.
 Yes, very true.
 I try to make my trading as simple as possible.
 I avoid reading the news.
 The only newspaper I read is The Economist.
 It’s paramount that trading is kept as simple as possible.